lokikl/shellbridge/README.md

 1. `sudo npm install -g shellbridge`
 2. `shellbridge --server` to start the daemon
 3. ``echo source `npm root -g`/shellbridge/editors/shellbridge.vim > ~/.vimrc``
-4. Start vim with any servername eg. `vim --servername shell`
+4. Start vim with any servername eg. `vim --servername anyword`
 5. `Alt-n` to initialize the shellbridge interface
 6. Insert `echo 123` then `Enter` to execute the line
 7. Inspect shellbridge.vim for more movement